syncfusion-content/wpf-docs/wpf/SfTreeGrid/Column-Sizing.md

 <code>FillColumn</code>
 </td>
 <td>
 While setting the `TreeGrid.ColumnSizer` property, all column widths are calculated based on content of cell and last column fills the remaining space of grid.
-And possible to set any column to fill the reamining space instead of last column by setting `TreeGridColumn.ColumnSizer` as `FillColumn` for that particular column.
+And possible to set any column to fill the remaining space instead of last column by setting `TreeGridColumn.ColumnSizer` as `FillColumn` for that particular column.
 </td>
 </tr>
 <tr>
 <td>
 <code>AutoFillColumn</code>
 </td>
 While setting the `TreeGrid.ColumnSizer` property, all column widths are calculated based on content of cell and the last column fills the remaining column width as auto fill.
-And possible to set any column to fill the reamining space instead of last column by setting `TreeGridColumn.ColumnSizer` as `AutoFillColumn` for that particular column.
+And possible to set any column to fill the remaining space instead of last column by setting `TreeGridColumn.ColumnSizer` as `AutoFillColumn` for that particular column.
 <td>
 </td>
 </tr>